-3) ECHO requires the implementing partners to use the indicator throughout the project implementation (e.g. after each round of distribution of assistance) rather than exclusively at the end of the project as its aim is to identify corrective actions to be taken promptly to improve the quality of programming.
-The first survey round should be conducted shortly after beneficiaries started receiving assistance, to help identify any pre-existing issues.
+3) ECHO requires the implementing partners to use the indicator throughout the project implementation (e.g. after each round of distribution of assistance) rather than exclusively at the end of the project, as it aims to identify corrective actions to be taken promptly to improve the quality of programming.
+The first survey round should be conducted shortly after the beneficiaries start receiving assistance, to help identify any pre-existing issues.

 5) In some contexts, your enumerators might encounter people who experienced physical or sexual violence related to accessing or using the provided assistance.
-Collecting information about such incidents is sensitive and poses risks to the respondent as well as to the enumerator.
-Furthermore, people might find it difficult or not be willing to report on the incidence of violence.
+Collecting information about such incidents is sensitive and poses risks to the respondent and the enumerator.
+Furthermore, people might find it difficult or be unwilling to report on the incidence of violence.
 At a very minimum, adopt the following measures:

 - read and apply the Ethical and Safety Guidelines for Implementing the DHS Domestic Violence Module (see attached below)